This post contains affiliate links.

 - Freeze for 4 hours: Pour the batter into molds, leaving a little space at the top for them to expand.
 Insert sticks and freeze until they harden, at least 4 hours.

-For a sweeter popsicle, wait for your bananas to get extra ripe before blending.
-The more ripe, the sweeter they taste!
+- For a sweeter popsicle, wait for your bananas to get extra ripe before blending.
+The riper they are, the sweeter they taste!

-Go the extra chocolatey route by sprinkling in mini chocolate chips before freezing.
+- Go the extra chocolatey route by sprinkling in mini chocolate chips before freezing.
 Just pour your banana mixture into each mold, then sprinkle in a few chocolate chips!
+You could also use cocoa powder like we do in these easy fudgesicles!

 Ingredients